aridjayarecipes/cutesrecipes.web.app/content/post/2487-step-by-step-guide-to-make-speedy-banana-chaat-decoration.md

 - "Cut the banana(which was put on aside) and put the banana pieces on the designed peel."
 - "And set left and right design as per picture."
 - "Cut the top, for the mouth shape and insert one clove for the eye."
-- "Put blue Barry on the mouth and it's ready."
+- "Put blue Barry on the mouth and it&#39;s ready."
 categories:
 - Recipe
 tags: